What plumbing problems might a Building Inspection Report uncover?

 In this age of Do It Yourself and cost cutting there are more than a fair share of shoddy DIY plumbing nightmares that continually show up on HI reports.

-Pipe damage or decay
+Pipe or drain damage

-Pipe damage or decay is one of those areas that can go undetected until a home building inspection report is carried out.
-It's more of a problem in older homes where outdated piping materials, cracked or decayed pipes, or leaking fixtures and waste lines are often the norm rather than the exception.
+Pipe damage or decay is one of those areas that can go undetected until a home building inspection is carried out.
+It's often more of a problem in older homes where outdated piping materials, cracked or decayed pipes, or leaking fixtures and waste lines are often the norm rather than the exception.

 Evidence of water damage